IngDanielAceves/CineVault/README.md

 - Have **Java 11** installed
 - Add your API key if required in `local.properties` or relevant class

+ ⚠️ This app requires internet access to fetch movie data from TMDb.

 ## 📄 License

 This project is for educational and professional portfolio purposes.